This post contains affiliate links. Read the full disclosure here.

 • When scooping the Nutella into the muffin batter, try to be careful and not let it touch the sides of the muffin liner.
 We want the muffin batter to surround it!

 • Make sure your oven temperature is correct!
-I use an oven thermometer to make sure my oven is at the right temperature; otherwise, your muffin tops might get dark if it’s too hot.
+I use an oven thermometer to make sure my oven is at the right temperature; otherwise, your Nutella muffin tops might get dark if it’s too hot.

 More Muffin Recipes You’ll Love